-Output configuration At- Туре Meaning tribute oiio:RawColor int If nonzero, writing images with non-RGB color models (such as YCbCr) will keep unaltered pixel values (versus the default OIIO be- havior of automatically converting from RGB to the designated color space as the pixels are written). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by writing to memory rather than the file system. oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding.
+Output configuration Attribute Туре Meaning oiio:RawColor int If nonzero, writing images with non-RGB color models (such as YCbCr) will keep unaltered pixel values (versus the default OIIO behavior of automatically converting from RGB to the designated color space as the pixels are written). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by writing to memory rather than the file system. oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding.

-DPX input and output both support the "custom I/O" feature via the special "oiio:ioproxy" attributes (see Sections Custom I/O proxies (and writing the file to a memory buffer) and Custom I/O proxies (and reading the file from a memory buffer)) as well as the set\ioproxy() methods.
+DPX input and output both support the "custom I/O" feature via the special "oiio:ioproxy" attributes (see Sections Custom I/O proxies (and writing the file to a memory buffer) and Custom I/O proxies (and reading the file from a memory buffer)) as well as the set_ioproxy() methods.